eat-sleep-code/camera/README.md

 - Install the latest 64-bit version of Raspberry Pi OS
 - Use [raspi-config](https://www.raspberrypi.org/documentation/configuration/raspi-config.md) to:
   - Set the Memory Split value to a value of at least 256MB
-  - Disable Legacy Camera Supports
+  - Disable "Legacy Camera Support"
   - Set up your WiFi connection
 - From a terminal/shell prompt type: `sudo nano /boot/config.txt`
   - Find the uncommented line that starts with `dtoverlay=` and append the following to the end of it: `,cma-512`